Your IRA is Not A Piggybank: Coloring Outside the Lines May Result in Tax Disaster

 The lesson of this DOL Advisory Opinion is that any transaction between an IRA and the account owner, or any business or party related to the account owner, should be carefully checked for possible PT consequences before the transaction is consummated.
 Certain promoters in the marketplace have touted IRA accounts as good vehicles for owning businesses or purchasing other assets from the IRA account owner.
 This Advisory Opinion is a lesson that any such transaction that is considered must be carefully reviewed in light of the PT rules.

-Please contact any number of the Varnum Employee Benefits Group (see links at right) if you have any concerns about your IRA investments or operation, or if you are contemplating any transaction that involves a sale, extension of credit, or other relationship between your IRA and any related party.
+Please contact any number of the Varnum Tax Team if you have any concerns about your IRA investments or operation, or if you are contemplating any transaction that involves a sale, extension of credit, or other relationship between your IRA and any related party.